Previous Post: Canoeing The Ogoki Reservoir – From Eight Flume Falls To “Moose Crossing”

 Day 11: “Moose Crossing” To Waboose Dam

-- time: 10 to 4 with an hour (union-mandated) for lunch
+- Time: 10 to 4 with the usual one hour for lunch

-- weather: a bit of rain overnight and mix of sun and cloud the entire day; SW wind picked up in the afternoon
+- Weather: a bit of rain overnight and a mix of sun and cloud the entire day; SW wind picked up in the afternoon

 - Natural Resources Canada archived 1:50000 topo maps: d’Orsonnens Lake 052 I 16; Mojikit Lake 052 I 09; and Mahamo Lake 042 L 13.
 These maps all date to 1970 and are in b & w.

 - See NRC’s Toporama (here) for its current interactive coloured mapping and print what you need.

 We set off around 10 – a late start for us.
 The goal was a simple one – get to the dam!
 As we paddled along, we were struck by the sand dunes and the vast expanses of exposed sandy reservoir bottom as we had been the previous afternoon.
 After lunch, when we crossed to the north side, there were more sand dunes and terminal moraine deposits.

 A bit of post-trip googling had me reading about the Laurentian Icesheet and the subsequent glacial mega-Lake Agassiz, glacial Lake Nakina, and different types of moraines.
 It was a mini-excursion into a world I know little about!
 It also made clear to me yet again that literacy takes many forms.
 No less than the ability to understand printed text, it also includes being able to read the natural world in any one of its many aspects.